SingletLinkage/DSII_Group_Assignment_Case_7/README.md

 - Ayuj Aryan B23198
 - Pranab Ray B23169

-## Instructions:
+## Instruction Highlights:

-- Each team can have a maximum of 6 member.
-- Give the team details by filling this form by 20th March 2024.
-Designate one team member as the team leader.
-The team leader will play a crucial role in coordinating efforts and ensuring timely submission.
-- Each team would do only one submission.
-The submission would be done by team leader after compiling all the data.
-- While each team will be assigned a specific case study, feel free to explore other case studies for a deeper understanding of analysis and representation of results.
+- One submission per group - done by leader.

-- Use the provided LaTeX format exclusively for writing your report.
-Submission in any other format would not be accepted.
+- Use provided LaTeX format.

-- The minimum expectation from each group is to reproduce the report, including data and results, in a well-formatted manner.
+- Minimum expectation - reproduce the report, including data and results, in a well-formatted manner.
 Additionally, strive to bring fresh insights to the analysis.
 - You can utilize basic descriptive statistics discussed in class, as well as other statistical analysis tools/methods to enhance your analysis.

 - There are various ways to improve the quality of your work and potentially earn bonus marks, such as:

     - Adding more statistics, graphs, and analysis to enrich the report.